-On November 3, 1999, On-Line Technologies, Inc. ("On-Line"), which we acquired in 2001, brought suit in federal district court in Connecticut against Perkin-Elmer, Inc. and certain other defendants ("Perkin-Elmer") for infringement of On-Line's patent related to its FTIR spectrometer product and related claims.
+On November 3, 1999, On-Line Technologies Inc. ("On-Line"), which we acquired in 2001, brought suit in federal district court in Connecticut against Perkin-Elmer Corp. ("Perkin-Elmer") and certain other defendants for infringement of On-Line's U.S. Patent No. 5,440,143 (the "143 patent").
 The suit sought injunctive relief and damages for infringement.
-Perkin-Elmer filed a counterclaim seeking invalidity of the patent, costs and attorneys' fees, and in June 2002, filed a motion for summary judgment.
+Perkin-Elmer filed a counterclaim seeking invalidity of the patent, costs and attorneys' fees, and in June 2002, moved for summary judgment.
 In April 2003, the court granted the motion and dismissed the case.
-We appealed this decision to the federal circuit court of appeals, which, on October 13, 2004, reversed the lower court's dismissal of certain claims in the case.
-Accordingly, the case has been remanded to the United States District Court in Connecticut for further proceedings on the merits of the remaining claims.
-On March 11, 2005, Perkin-Elmer submitted to the court a stipulation agreeing that they have infringed a specified claim of On-Line's patent.
-Perkin-Elmer also filed a motion for summary judgment that such patent claim is invalid, but that motion was denied on March 23, 2006.
-Perkin-Elmer then filed a motion for reconsideration of that decision, which motion is currently pending.
-The case is currently scheduled for trial beginning on October 16, 2006.
+We appealed this decision to the Federal Circuit Court of Appeals, which, on October 13, 2004, reversed the lower court's dismissal of our claim for patent infringement, and the case was remanded to the district court.
+On March 11, 2005, Perkin-Elmer stipulated that they do infringe a specified claim of the 143 patent.
+Perkin-Elmer filed a motion for summary judgment seeking to invalidate such claim, which motion was denied on March 23, 2006.
+The court established an October 2006 trial date.
+Perkin-Elmer then moved for the Court to reconsider its decision and requested a stay of the trial.
+On September 15, 2006, the Court reversed itself, granting Perkin-Elmer's motion for reconsideration, and holding the specified claim invalid.
+Following a September 26, 2006 status conference, the court denied the defendants' request to stay the trial of our remaining claims.
+The court continued the trial date and requested summary judgment briefing on the remaining claims following a court ordered 30-day delay for the parties to attempt to settle the case.
+On September 29, 2006, we filed a motion for reconsideration of the court's September 15, 2006 decision.
+That motion is currently pending.